jeremykendall/php-domain-parser/README.md

 $topLevelDomains = $rzdStorage->get(PsrStorageFactory::TOP_LEVEL_DOMAIN_LIST_URI);
 ~~~

+> [!NOTE]
-**Be sure to adapt the following code to your own application.
+> Be sure to adapt the following code to your own application.
 The following code is an example given without warranty of it working
-out of the box.**
+out of the box.

+> [!WARNING]
-**You should use your dependency injection container to avoid repeating this
+> You should use your dependency injection container to avoid repeating this
-code in your application.**
+code in your application.

 ### Automatic Updates